-- 9.4.1 An Employee (other than a casual Employee) is entitled to up to two (2) days without loss of pay per occasion when an immediate family or household member, as defined in clause 9.1.5, dies; or contracts or develops a personal illness or injury that poses a serious threat to their life. - 9.4.2 Proof of such illness/injury or death shall be furnished by the Employee to the satisfaction of the Employer, if so requested. - 9.4.3 An Employee may access other forms of leave on such an occasion.
+- 9.4.1 An Employee (other than a casual Employee) is entitled to up to two (2) days without loss of pay per occasion when an immediate family or household member, as defined in clause 9.1.5, dies; or contracts or develops a personal illness or injury that poses a serious threat to their life. - 9.4.2 Proof of such illness/injury or death shall be furnished by the Employee to the satisfaction of the Employer, if so requested. - 9.4.3 An Employee who is eligible for Compassionate Leave as outlined in clause 9.4.1 may request up to three (3) days Personal (Sick) Leave (pro-rata for Part-time employees) in addition to this entitlement to supplement their compassionate leave.
+Medical evidence is not required to support this absence. - 9.4.4 An Employee may access other forms of leave on such an occasion.